porchy13/dsm6-docker-gitlab/README.md

-# How configure GitLab on a Synology DSM6 using Docker
+# How to configure GitLab on a Synology DSM6 using Docker

 ## The context

-...
+The purpose is to offer all DSM services only to the internal network and to serve the GitLab instance on the Internet.

 ## Configuring GitLab and it's container